 Could A Country-Themed Super Bowl Halftime Show Coincide With The Big Game?

-It was just over two months ago that Super Bowl LX was played, with the Seattle Seahawks defeating the New England Patriots.
+It was just over three months ago that Super Bowl LX was played, with the Seattle Seahawks defeating the New England Patriots.
 There was also the divisive halftime show, with Puerto Rican rapper Bad Bunny performing a largely Spanish-language set.

 The conservative organization Turning Point USA notably hosted its own counter-programming event, dubbed The All-American Halftime Show.